Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 exercises: 0
 questions:
 - "What is JupyterLab?"
-- "How do I setup JupyterLab on COLA computers?"
+- "How do I invoke JupyterLab from the ORC Dashboard?"
 objectives:
 - "Explain what JupyterLab is and why we are using it"
-- "Explain how to setup JupyterLab on COLA servers"
+- "Explain how to run JupyterLab on Hopper"
 - "Explain what you can do with JupyterLab"
 keypoints:
 - "JupyterLab is an interactive Python interface that is ideal for scientific work"